Despite problems with sports, kids get big benefits from playing

 Members of the National Women’s Soccer League stopped playing during their games to protest what they say is years of abuse and harassment by coaches.

-There has been so much terrible behavior happening in sports that one father wrote an article last week in The Washington Post saying that he would no longer encourage his 7-year-old son to play sports.
+There has been so much terrible behavior happening in sports that one father wrote an article recently in the Washington Post saying he would no longer encourage his 7-year-old son to play sports.

 I admit there are plenty of problems in sports – from the playground to the pro leagues.
 Abuse and harassment should not be part of sports at any level.
 But sports are still mostly good for kids.
 Maybe this is a good time to review why.